Skip to main content

 Greek Community Standards

 Fraternities and sororities at Saint Louis University are values-based organizations.
 Therefore, members are held to a high level of accountability and ethical responsibility.
-Fraternity men and sorority women are expected to act as responsible members of the Saint Louis University and St. Louis communities, both on and off campus.
+Fraternity and sorority members are expected to act as responsible members of the SLU and St. Louis communities, both on and off campus.

-Expectations of SLU’s fraternities and sororities are outlined in the Fraternity Council and Panhellenic Council constitutions and bylaws, and in the Greek Social Events Policy.
+Expectations of SLU’s fraternities and sororities are outlined in the Interfraternity Council and Panhellenic Council constitutions and bylaws, and the University's Student Handbook.
 Chapters may be held accountable for any actions committed by members, as these actions may reflect on the chapter as a whole and also may reflect on the SLU community.

 Chapter Conduct Status